Sue Perkins: Radio

 Perkins is a panel member on Radio 4's The News Quiz and has made regular appearances on Radio 2's It's Been a Bad Week.
 She was also a frequent panellist on another popular Radio 4 show, Just a Minute: in the 2012 television version, she appeared in four out of the 10 episodes (more than any other panellist except Paul Merton, who appeared in all 10) and won on all four occasions.
-After original Just a Minute host Nicholas Parsons died in 2020, Perkins was part of the roster of guest hosts for the series, and in July 2021, she was announced as the new permanent host, starting with the 87th season.
+After original Just a Minute host Nicholas Parsons died in Aylesbury on 28 January 2020, Perkins was part of the roster of guest hosts for the series, and in July 2021, she was announced as the new permanent host, starting with the 87th series.

-She was the chairman of Radio 4's The 99p Challenge until the show finished in 2004.
+She was the chair of Radio 4's The 99p Challenge until the show finished in 2004.
 Perkins appeared every day in the last half-hour of Mark Radcliffe's afternoon radio show on Radio 2, when he sat in for Steve Wright.

 Between 2006 and 2007, Perkins was a panellist on a Radio 4 show, The Personality Test, a quiz show about the host, presented by a different host each week.
 Past hosts include Gyles Brandreth and Rick Wakeman, and other panellists include Robin Ince, Lucy Porter and Will Smith.
 She also provided the voiceovers at the start and end of each programme.

-Perkins is a regular cast member of Count Arthur Strong's Radio Show!.
+Perkins is a regular cast member of Count Arthur Strong's Radio Show!

 Perkins presented a Radio 4 documentary on the Lake District's competition the "World's Biggest Liar", which she won.

 In December 2008, she was a guest on Private Passions, the biographical music discussion programme on BBC Radio 3.

-Perkins was also chairman of the Radio 4 panel game Dilemma, in which four humorous guests discussed moral conundrums she provided for them.
+Perkins was also chair of the Radio 4 panel game Dilemma, in which four humorous guests discussed moral conundrums she provided for them.
 The first series ran for six episodes on Sunday evenings from 13 November to 18 December 2011.
 Another series of this programme ran in February 2013.

 On 9 July 2017 Perkins was the guest celebrity on Radio 4's Desert Island Discs.

 In February 2020, she began presenting a 6.30 pm comedy series on BBC Radio 4 called Nature Table, taking a humorous look at the natural world, recorded at ZSL London Zoo.

+Podcast

+In 2025, Perkins and Giedroyc launched a podcast titled Mel and Sue: Should Know by Now on Audible.

 Books

 Perkins was a judge for the 2009 Man Booker Prize.

-Perkins's memoir, Spectacles, was published in October 2015.
+Her memoir, Spectacles, was published in October 2015.
 In October 2018, she released an autobiographical travel book East of Croydon: Blunderings Through India and South East Asia, which was shortlisted in the 'Autobiography of the Year' category at the 2018 National Book Awards.